zachhannum/the-word-of-iron/manuscript/chapter_3.md

----
-title: "Chapter Three: Midnight Prioriem"
----
 # Chapter Three
 ## Midnight Prioriem
 Cold and damp.
 Those were the only feelings that Rykker could muster as he walked through the dark tunnel.
 He had wanted to stay behind.
 He *really* had.
 But he was going to be damned if he let Marcus go alone.
 They had been walking for over an hour now, and the uneven rocky terrain was causing his feet to ache.

 He glanced back at Sev, who was strolling down the tunnel, easily keeping pace with the rest of the group.
 It must be nice not to feel any discomfort. *Oh Sev, who followed him no matter how stupid the idea.
 Fantastic idea, Rykker.
 Follow the crazy, one-handed soldier into a dark cave.
 I'm right behind you.*

 His mind, struggling to distract from the dark, rocky tunnel, wondered for the thousandth time since finding him what compelled Sev.
 Humans, of course, had biological drives at their core.
 Some semblance of design by nature that gave them purpose.
 But Sev wasn’t human.
 He had been designed by *someone*.
 Or *something*.
-Every since he had uncovered the automaton---he never really had worked out *what* Sev really was---they became inseparable.
+Every since he had uncovered the automaton—he never really had worked out *what* Sev really was—they became inseparable.
 Why had Sev *chosen* him?
 Simply because he was the first person Sev saw?
 He unconsciously fingered the ring on his right middle finger, the one he had also found amongst the artifacts uncovered that day.
 Sev remembered nothing from his time before Rykker had awoken him.

 Marcus' rough voice cut through the silence, disrupting his train of thought.
 "I think I see something up ahead."